codurance/site/src/_posts/2017-11-16-katas-for-calisthenics.md

 ### Why

 Of the katas on this post is the one on which more concepts are present.
 Which makes it interesting when comparing the solution with OOP.
-Use of the [side effects at the boundaries]({% post_url 2017-10-12-functional-calisthenics %}#sideeffectsattheboundaries) is explicit with the changes introduced to the rules.
+Use of the  is explicit with the changes introduced to the rules.

 ## <a class="anchor" name="bankkata"></a><img src="{{ site.baseurl }}/assets/custom/img/blog/lambda_small.png" class="bullet-image">Bank Kata